 The physical examination is focused on the appearance of the anus and the perianal skin.
 Doctors examine this area for

-Pinworms are rarely the cause of anal itching.
-However, if pinworms, which most often occur in school-age children, are suspected, eggs can be collected from the anal region using sticky transparent tape to confirm the diagnosis (see Pinworm Infection).
+If pinworms, which most often occur in school-age children, are suspected, eggs can be collected from the anal region using sticky transparent tape to confirm the diagnosis (see diagnosis of pinworm infection Diagnosis Pinworm infection is caused by the intestinal roundworm Enterobius vermicularis and usually affects children, but adult members of their households and caregivers, institutionalized people... read more ).

 Doctors may also examine the anus with a short, rigid tube (a procedure called anoscopy) to check for internal hemorrhoids.

 The best way to treat anal itching is to treat the underlying disorder.
-For example, drugs can be taken for parasitic infections, and creams can be applied for fungal infections.
+For example, medications can be taken for parasitic infections (such as pinworms), and creams can be applied for fungal infections (such as Candida, also called yeast).

 Irritating foods can be eliminated from the diet or avoided for a while to see whether the itching lessens.
 If possible, antibiotics can be stopped or switched.